13 Softball Fundraiser Ideas to Take Your Program to the Next Level

 Crowdfunding Case Study – Suffolk University Softball

-An NCAA Division III program, the Suffolk Rams softball team delivered over $8,000 with their 19 fundraiser participants.
+An NCAA Division III program, the Suffolk University Rams softball team delivered over $8,000 with their 19 fundraiser participants.
 Coach Cook and the team opted for a traditional crowdfunding fundraiser where they had their own team page that was shared out to supporters.

 - Raised: $8,481